FAQs

 • Absolutely.
 Many couples I work with function perfectly as "business partners" running a household, but have lost the thread of intimacy.
 This isn't usually a communication problem; it's a safety and vulnerability problem.
 I help couples move past the "roommate phase" by identifying the emotional blocks that kill desire.
 We will work on restoring not just the friendship, but the erotic and emotional aliveness in the relationship, moving you from functional to connected.

-• es.
+• Yes.
 Whether you are dealing with a high-conflict co-founder, a narcissistic parent, or a complex blended family dynamic, the stress can be paralyzing.
 We cannot change them, but we can fundamentally change the way you engage with them.
 I help clients master the art of differentiation—the ability to stay connected to your own values and reality even when those around you are chaotic.
 We will build specific strategies for boundaries that allow you to stop absorbing their anxiety and start protecting your peace.

 • I believe in being transparent about where I can offer the most value—and where I cannot.
 To ensure ethical and effective care, I do not work with: